How often do I pay health insurance premiums?

-- You may find that lower monthly premiums are offered in exchange for higher copayments, deductibles, and coinsurance fees
+- You may find that lower monthly premiums are often offered in exchange for higher costs elsewhere in your plan.

 What is a premium?

 In most cases, premiums are paid on a monthly basis.
-People purchasing insurance through the Marketplace are expected to pay their premiums each month.
+Those purchasing insurance through the Marketplace are expected to pay their premiums each month.

 If you purchase insurance independently through an insurance company, you may be able to work out a different payment plan.
 Some people may prefer to pay their premiums each year, every six months, each quarter, or every other month.